rpellerin/rpellerin.github.io/content/raspberry-pi-noir-camera-module-and-ir-leds.md

 ## LEDS

-- The anode is the long leg of a LED (or on the side where the diode has a flat), where you connect the +.
-The cathode is the -.
+- The anode is the long leg of a LED, where you connect the +.
+The cathode is the - (on the side where the diode has a flat).
 - Extracts from [stackoverflow.com](https://electronics.stackexchange.com/questions/10962/what-is-forward-and-reverse-voltage-when-working-with-diodes):

     > The **forward voltage** is the voltage drop across the diode if the voltage at the anode is more positive than the voltage at the cathode (if you connect + to the anode).